cdisc-org/analysis-results-standard/project/docs/WhereClauseCondition.md

     slot_conditions:
       value:
         name: value
-        multivalued: true
+        minimum_cardinality: 2
-  description: Multile values are allowed when comparator is IN or NOTIN.
+  description: At least 2 values are required when comparator is IN or NOTIN.

 ```
 </details>